deepzx987/deepzx987/README.md

 🎓 Completed an M.Tech degree in CSE from IIT Guwahati, excelling in a fascinating area of Seismic signal enhancement using stochastic resonance.

 🌟 Recent News & Activities:
-- Paper titled “A Comprehensive Review on Efficient Artificial Intelligence Models for Classification of Abnormal Cardiac Rhythms using
+- Paper “A Comprehensive Review on Efficient Artificial Intelligence Models for Classification of Abnormal Cardiac Rhythms using Electrocardiograms.”
-Electrocardiograms.”
 Accepted in Heliyon, ELsevier in 2024.
+- Presented paper at IJCNN in August 2022 at Padua, Italy.
 - Joined Eli Lilly and Company in June 2022.
-- Presented paper at IJCNN in August 2022 at Padua, Italy.
+- In February 2022, Paper "Atrial fibrillation classification and prediction explanation using transformer neural network” accepted in IJCNN.

 👯 I’m looking to collaborate on ML in Healthcare.